MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/export-teams-content.md

     If you are already familiar with integrating an app with the Microsoft identity platform to get tokens, see the [Next Steps](https://docs.microsoft.com/graph/auth/auth-concepts?view=graph-rest-1.0#next-steps) section for information and samples specific to Microsoft Graph.
 - **Hybrid Environment:** Export APIs support messages sent by users who are provisioned on Hybrid Environment (on-premises Exchange and Teams).
 Any messages that are sent by users who are configured for hybrid environment will be accessible using Export APIs.
-- **User Deleted Messages:** Messages that are deleted by user from Teams client can be accessed using export APIs up to 21 days from the time of deletion.
+- **User Deleted Messages:** Messages that are deleted by users from the Teams client can be accessed using export APIs up to 21 days from the time of deletion.
 - **Message Attachments:** Export APIs include the links to the attachments that are sent as part of messages.
 Using Export APIs you can retrieve the files attached in the messages.
 - **Chat Message Properties:** Refer to the complete list of properties that Teams Export APIs support [here](https://docs.microsoft.com/graph/api/resources/chatmessage?view=graph-rest-beta#properties).